n-eq/letudiant-cli-offer-scrapper/README.md

 ## Configuration

-The only thing you need to configure is the URL from which you extract job offers.
-After doing a search based on your criteria, the website redirects you to a page similar to this:
+There's some configuration that needs to be done (by hand, I'll create a script or so to automate the thing one day).

-http://jobs-stages.letudiant.fr/stages-etudiants/offres/domaines-103_129_165_111/niveaux-3_2_9/page-1.html
+You need to choose the URL from which you want to extract job offers, it's something similar to this: http://jobs-stages.letudiant.fr/stages-etudiants/offres/domaines-103_129_165_111/niveaux-3_2_9/page-1.html This variable should be stored as`URL` in `offer-scrapper/main.py`.

-Once there, you store this variable as`URL` in `offer-scrapper/main.py`.
+Additionally, you need to choose a location for the `results` file (used for a `--new`less execution)

 ## Usage
 ```sh